Insurance Coverage FAQ

 - Free T4

-- Anti-TPO Antibodies
+- Thyroid Peroxidase (TPO) Antibodies

-Discussing Coverage: Inflammation & Vitamin D Test
+Discussing Coverage: Vitamin D & Inflammation Test

 - hs-CRP (a commonly tested marker for inflammation)

-- Vitamin D levels
+- Vitamin D

 Can you check on my insurance for me?